Bogdanp/setup-racket/README.md

 - uses: Bogdanp/setup-racket@v1.7
   with:
     architecture: 'x64'  # or: 'x64', 'x86', 'arm32', 'arm64' (or 'aarch64')
-    distribution: 'full' # or: 'minimal'
+    distribution: 'full' # or: 'minimal' (but you probably don't want 'minimal', see note at the bottom of this doc)
     variant: 'CS'        # or: 'BC' for Racket Before Chez
     version: '8.3'       # or: 'stable' for the latest version, 'current' for the latest snapshot, 'pre-release' for the latest pre-release build
 - run: racket hello.rkt